Mersive-Technologies/StackTracer/README.md

 We needed a lightweight, minimally-intrusive way to get native stack traces (i.e. at the C/C++/Rust level) from Linux and Android processes on systems where it's not practical or desirable to install a full-fledged debugger.
 This allows us to gather forensic data from deployed applications with minimal fuss.

 ## Building
 First, install [rustup and cargo](http://rustup.rs) if you don't already have them.
-Then, ensure that you have the appropriate toolchains for whichever target you wish to build:
+Then, ensure that you have the appropriate toolchains for whichever targets you wish to build:
 ```
 rustup target add x86_64-unknown-linux-gnu
 rustup target add arm-linux-androideabi
 ```

-To build for Linux, first install libunwind using e.g. `sudo apt-get install libunwind-dev`, then the following at the base of this repository:
+To build for Linux, first install libunwind using e.g. `sudo apt-get install libunwind-dev`, then run the following at the base of this repository:
 ```
 cargo build --target=x86_64-unknown-linux-gnu --release
 ```